-This course is designed to provide advanced background information to increase the understanding of Instrumentation the monitoring and controlling of processes.
-This course provides advanced experience with the calibration o sensors and transducers - both 'dumb' and 'smart'.
-This course builds upon the introduction level Sensors and Transducers course but that course is not required as long as participants have a basic understanding of industria Instrumentation systems.
-Industrial training equipment wi be utilized to augment the hands-on portion of the course.
+This course is designed to provide advanced background information to increase the understanding of Instrumentationthe monitoring and controlling of processes.
+This course provides advanced experience with the calibration of sensors and transducers - both 'dumb' and 'smart'.
+This course builds upon the introduction level Sensors and Transducers course but that course is not required as long as participants have a basic understanding of industrial Instrumentation systems.
+Industrial training equipment will be utilized to augment the hands-on portion of the course.

-This course is designed to teach advanced principles o industrial instruments calibration and provides a technicial advanced level information.
+This course is designed to teach advanced principles of industrial instruments calibration and provides a technician advanced level information.
 This course will provide the participant with the skills to gain a more in depth understanding of instrumentation calibration, calibration terminology, calibration equipment, and calibration technique.

-This course is designed to benefit maintenance technicians systems technicians, engineers, and supervisors i maintenance or any staff that want to increase their understanding and skill in calibrating instrumentation systems.
-This course builds upon the introduction leve Sensors and Transducers course but that course is no required as long as participants have a basic understanding of industrial instrumentation systems.
+This course is designed to benefit maintenance technicians. systems technicians, engineers, and supervisors in maintenance or any staff that want to increase their understanding and skill in calibrating instrumentation systems.
+This course builds upon the introduction level Sensors and Transducers course but that course is not required as long as participants have a basic understanding of industrial instrumentation systems.

-d - əvfsdəvilli ofnənn s, nr Course Content Overview of temperature, pressure, and weight calibration 4-20mA current and calibration of 'dumb' transmitters - 'zero' and 'span' Calibration of 'smart' transmitters using a Fluke calibrator and a HART Communicator Hands on exercises to calibrate 'dumb' and 'smart' temperature transmitters using RTD's and thermocouples Hands on exercise with a calibrated paddlewheel flow sensor Calibration of 'smart' and 'dumb' ultrasonic level sensors Calibration of differential pressure transmitter ELECTRICAL n el ot g а classes have been great ar and I am looking forward er classes.
-The instructors everyone's individual needs."
+- Overview of temperature, pressure, and weight calibration - 4-20mA current and calibration of 'dumb' transmitters - 'zero' and 'span' - Calibration of 'smart' transmitters using a Fluke calibrator and a HART Communicator - Hands on exercises to calibrate 'dumb' and 'smart' temperature transmitters using RTD's and thermocouples - Hands on exercise with a calibrated paddlewheel flow sensor - Calibration of 'smart' and 'dumb' ultrasonic level sensors - · Calibration of differential pressure transmitter